shrestha-bishal/fynix/SECURITY.md

 ## Supported Versions

-The following table outlines which versions of `php-validation-core` are currently supported with security updates.
+The following table outlines which versions of `fynix` are currently supported with security updates.

 | Version   | Supported          |
 |-----------|--------------------|